decentralised-home-automation-protocol/DHAP-Documentation/docs/api/android.md

     }
 });
 ```
 **Line 3** shows the `credentialsAcknowledged()` callback.
-This callback indicates that the credentials where sent successfully and an acknowledgement has been recieved from the device.
+This callback indicates that the credentials where sent successfully and an acknowledgement has been received from the device.

 **Line 8** shows the `sendCredentialsTimeout()` callback.
-This callback indicates that no response was recieved when sending the credentials.
+This callback indicates that no response was received when sending the credentials.

 **Line 13** shows the `success()` callback.
 This callback indicates that the device has successfully joined the network.